Sweden women's national goalball team

 Sweden women's national goalball team is the women's national team of Sweden.
 Goalball is a team sport designed specifically for athletes with a vision impairment.
 The team takes part in international goalball competitions.

+Since 2018 Sweden has not had a women's national team.
+The team did make an appearance at the 2025 Pajulahti games in Finland.

 Paralympic Games

 1992 Barcelona

 The team competed in the 1992 Summer Paralympics, from 3 to 14 September 1992, in the Pavelló de la Vall d'Hebron indoor stadium, Barcelona, Spain.
 They finished fourth.

 1996 Atlanta

 The team competed in the 1996 Summer Paralympics, from 16 to 25 August 1996, in the GSU Sports Arena building, Atlanta, Georgia, United States of America.
 The team finished fifth.

 2000 Sydney

 The team competed in the 2000 Summer Paralympics, between 18 and 29 October 2000, at an Olympic Park indoor hall, Sydney, New South Wales, Australia.
 They finished third.

 2008 Beijing

 The team competed in 2008 Summer Paralympics, from 6 to 17 September 2008, in the Beijing Institute of Technology Gymnasium 'bat wing' arena, Beijing, China.
 There were 12 men's teams and 8 women's teams taking part in this sport.